Skip to main content

 Mouse and touchpad

-With GNOME, open the Overlay using the Super button on your keyboard or by clicking the applications icon in the dock and then find and click on "Mouse and Touchpad".
+With GNOME, open the Overlay using the Super button on your keyboard and searching for "Mouse and Touchpad"(Alternatively you can open settings and find it there).
 You will see either settings for your mouse or trackpad, depending on the device.

 Mouse